Non-shedding cats: 7 cats that don't shed or shed less

-Non-shedding cats are ideal for pet owners who suffer from allergies or who are particularly house proud
+Non-shedding cats are the perfect choice for pet owners who suffer from allergies or those who want to avoid fur all over their floors!

 1. Sphynx